Mother/Infant Opioid Substance Use Treatment and Recovery Effort (MOSTaRE)

 Frances Prekker, MD is a Pediatric Hospitalist with Hennepin Healthcare.
 She is the Medical Director of both the Newborn Nursery and Pediatric Inpatient Unit at Hennepin County Medical Center.
 She has a special interest in the care of substance-exposed newborns, perinatal substance use, and providing care that preserves the mother-infant dyad.
 She has led many QI projects at HCMC improving care for infants experiencing withdrawal, keeping moms and babies rooming in together, and reducing bias in newborn drug testing.

-Native American Community Clinic
+MD, Native American Community Clinic

 As a physician serving the Native American Community in Minneapolis, Dr Rabie is passionate about addressing the significant health disparities that impact Native Americans in Minnesota.
 To address these disparities she became buprenorphine waivered, and pursued specialty in Addiction Medicine.
 She is also passionate about educating the next generation of physicians to provide care to the Native Community in the context of community medicine.
 She provides care using the lens of harm reduction.